Encoding complex-balanced thermalization in quantum circuits

-It is fundamental to note that OESs in quantum devices often arise from the violation of quantum detailed balance (QDB) in microscopically irreversible and non-unitary dynamics~\cite{Denisov_2002, Sanchez_2010, Martnez_2019, Kim_2018, Biehs_2023}, followed by the establishment of CBs~\cite{Craven2017, Craven2018, Maier2019, Wang_2022, Biehs_2023, Wang2023}.
-This process, termed \textit{complex-balanced thermalization} (CBT), distinguishes it from conventional Boltzmann thermalization~\cite{Breuer_2007, Weiss_2011}.
-In contrast to the simple pairwise transitions that dominate QDB~\cite{Ichiki_2013}, a network of numerous interconnected transitions among energy levels emerges in CBs.
-Moreover, quantum devices may involve non-Markovian effects due to the interplay of multiple environments~\cite{Biehs_2023, Craven2017, Craven2018, Maier2019, Wang_2022, Wang2023}.
-These complexities exceed the capacity of existing theories for precisely describing CBT dynamics, thereby hindering the ability to achieve accurate control of quantum devices for realizing OESs.
-To enable precise manipulations, it is essential to design a Markovian platform for encoding CBT.
-In this framework, all microscopic interactions are expected to be fully traceable, and a solvable set of rate equations can be established to provide a precise description of the platform, which goes beyond current phenomenological and data-driven network-reconstruction approaches~\cite{Wang_2022, Wang2023, Lynn2021, Nartallo_Kaluarachchi_2024, Monti2025, Gladrow2016, Battle2016}.
+A core mechanism underlying OESs in quantum devices is their typical emergence from the breaking of quantum detailed balance (QDB) via microscopically irreversible and non-unitary dynamics~\cite{Denisov_2002, Sanchez_2010, Martnez_2019, Kim_2018, Biehs_2023}, followed by the establishment of CBs~\cite{Craven2017, Craven2018, Maier2019, Wang_2022, Biehs_2023, Wang2023}.
+This process is termed \textit{complex-balanced thermalization} (CBT).
+After CBT, the resulting CBs feature dense networks of interconnected transitions across energy levels, enabling richer non-equilibrium dynamics.
+By contrast, conventional Boltzmann thermalization~\cite{Breuer_2007, Weiss_2011} enforces a QDB condition characterized by simple pairwise transitions~\cite{Ichiki_2013}.
+Critically, the interplay of multiple coupled environments in quantum devices induces non-Markovian effects in CBT, which generally preclude a closed deterministic description of system dynamics based solely on instantaneous transition rates~\cite{Biehs_2023, Craven2017, Craven2018, Maier2019, Wang_2022, Wang2023}.
+This constraint not only exposes the limitations of existing CBT dynamics theories~\cite{Wang_2022, Wang2023, Lynn2021, Nartallo_Kaluarachchi_2024, Monti2025, Gladrow2016, Battle2016}, but also hinders the precise control of quantum devices required for OES preparation~\cite{Breuer_2016}.
+A Markovian platform for encoding CBT therefore offers a route to resolving this bottleneck by enabling fully traceable microscopic interactions and admitting a solvable set of rate equations that provide a precise description of the platform.
+Yet realizing such a platform requires advanced quantum manipulation techniques.